 Architecture Overview

-SiliconGhetto is a browser-first game engine written in Rust, compiled to WebAssembly, and rendered via wgpu.
-This document describes the high-level architecture and how the major subsystems interact.
+SiliconGhetto is a browser-first game runtime platform written in Rust and TypeScript, compiled to WebAssembly, and rendered via wgpu.
+This document describes the high-level architecture and how runtime, content, rendering, input, tools, save/replay, and first-party templates interact.

 Design Principles